Thomas Häberli: FC Basel

 On 26 April 2013, it was confirmed that Häberli would take charge of FC Basel's U-21 squad from the 2013–14 season.
 In October 2015, Häberli changed position and was appointed as the club's new talent manager.
 He held this position until the beginning of the 2018/19 season, where he was appointed as first team assistant manager.
 Häberli resigned on 3 January 2019.

 FC Luzern

 On 21 February 2019, he was appointed as the manager of FC Luzern.
 After a bad start in the 2019-2020 season, he was sacked on 16 December 2019.

 Estonia

 On 5 January 2021, Häberli was appointed manager of the Estonia national team on a contract due to run until the end of 2022 FIFA World Cup qualification.

+On 15 May 2024, the Estonian Football Association announced that Häberli would step down in June 2024, with his assistant manager Jürgen Henn taking over.
+In his final match, the Estonian national team lost 4–0 to his native Switzerland.

+Servette

+On 10 June 2024, he returned to coaching in Swiss club football, taking up the mantle at Servette FC.
+He led the club to a second place finish in the 2024–25 Swiss Super League, finish ten points behind champions FC Basel.

+After a poor start to the 2025–26 season, he was terminated on 4 August 2025.
+Only two league games had been played, both of which had been lost, including a 1–4 home defeat to FC St. Gallen.
+However, they had also been eliminated from Champions League qualifying by Czech side FC Viktoria Plzeň.

 Personal life

-Häberli is married to Olivia and has two daughters, Lielle and Eline, and lives with them in Ballwil, in Canton Lucerne.
-The house is next to the farm which his parents live on.
+Häberli is married to Olivia and has two daughters and one son, Lielle, Eline and Ben and they live in Tallinn, in Estonia.

 Away from football he counts playing Jass, swimming and reading as his hobbies.